-In our opinion, highlighters are just as important as the two aforementioned makeup products in that they deliver luminosity and brightening qualities that can completely transform your complexion!
-To show our devotion to highlighters everywhere, we’re breaking down the basics of both liquid and powder illuminators so you never have to question their roles in your life again!
+In our opinion, highlighters are just as important as the two aforementioned makeup products because they deliver luminosity and brightening qualities that can completely transform your complexion.
+To show our devotion to highlighters everywhere, we’re breaking down the basics of both liquid and powder illuminators so you never have to question their roles in your life again.

 A Tale of Two Highlighters

-Powder-illuminators typically have softer application and deliver more of a sheer, shimmery finish.
-These types of products work well over foundation or blush to lend your skin that all-over dewy look!
+Powder illuminators typically have softer application and deliver more of a sheer, shimmery finish.
+These types of products work well over foundation or blush to lend your skin that all-over dewy look.

 When using a liquid highlighter, make sure you use a blending sponge or finger to work it into your skin.
 After applying foundation — before you reach for concealer — dot the liquid along the areas of the face that are naturally hit by the sun (the top of cheekbones, bridge of nose, brow bone, Cupid’s bow, etc.).

 Make sure to not go overboard and apply thick streaks of the formula, as it will look too drastic.
 The key is for the liquid to blend into skin naturally and subtly.
-If you’ve got a bad case of the under-eye bags or dark circles, simply dot highlighter under the eye area and in the inner corners, blending downward toward the lower cheekbone.
+If you’ve got a bad case of under-eye bags or dark circles, simply dot highlighter under the eye area and in the inner corners, blending downward toward the lower cheekbone.
 This will brighten your eyes and make you look more awake (even if you’re running on a couple hours of sleep).